 - The Old River Witham leads off the Navigation to the north just below Bardney Lock, and is navigable for about a mile to Short Ferry Bridge where is a marina, large rural pub and caravan park.

 - Nocton Delph leads off the Navigation to the south west about half a mile upstream of Southrey, through tidal doors for about 3 miles (4.5 km).
 There is no winding hole, no towpath on either side and it is shallow.
 All the tidal doors on waterways leading off the Witham Navigation are likely to close without notice when river levels rise.
 This is to prevent floodwaters coming down the Witham from backing up tributaries and flooding adjacent farmland.

-- Metheringham Delph leads off the Navigation to the south west about a mile downstream of Southrey for a similar distance.
+- Metheringham Delph formerly lead off the Navigation to the south west about a mile downstream of Southrey for a similar distance.
+Access is now blocked by a pumping station.
 There is no winding hole, but there is a public footpath / bridleway on both banks.
 There is a low footbridge halfway along at Tanvats.